Q Question: What is the Italian Airbnb Tax?

 - If the property owner who has rented the property through a qualifying intermediary does not want to opt for the 21% flat tax, the intermediary shall still apply the 21% withholding tax and transfer it to the Italian Revenue Agency.
 This 21% payment can be used by the landlord as a tax credit against the income taxes owed based on the standard progressive income taxation.

 - In the event of multiple short-term leases between the same parties within the same year, each lease can be subject to the 21% flat tax.*

 - In the event of a sublease, also the sub-landlord is entitled to opt for the 21% flat tax.

-Here is an example to illustrate how the Airbnb Tax works.
+Here is an example to illustrate how the 21% withholding tax works.

-A tourist books a room through Airbnb for two nights at the cost of EUR 50 per night, so the total rent for the short-term stay is EUR 100.
-The tourist is the tenant in this example and pays EUR 100 to Airbnb.
-Airbnb transfers EUR 21 to the Italian Revenue Agency and transfers the remaining EUR 79 to the landlord.
-If Airbnb and the landlord had agreed that Airbnb would take a 20% commission on the rent, Airbnb would keep EUR 20 and transfer the landlord EUR 59.
+A tourist books a room through an intermediary for two nights at the cost of EUR 50 per night, so the total rent for the short-term stay is EUR 100.
+The tourist is the tenant in this example and pays EUR 100 to the intermediary.
+The intermediary transfers EUR 21 to the Italian Revenue Agency and transfers the remaining EUR 79 to the landlord.
+If the intermediary and the landlord had agreed that the intermediary would take a 20% commission on the rent, the intermediary would keep EUR 20 and transfer the landlord EUR 59.

 We assist may clients investing and renting Italian properties.
 For more information about Italian taxes, deductions, estate planning and other strategies to maximize your Italian property investment, please do not hesitate to contact us.